Skip to content

 • Earth systems that affect and are in turn affected by climate are complex and dynamic.
 A small change in one such as the temperature of an ocean current leads to a cascade of changes and feedback effects.

 • Models are limited by computing power, the volume and quality of available data (often difficult to obtain in places like Antarctica), the scale of what’s being modelled, and the complexity and unpredictability of chaotic non-linear events such as tipping points.
-Coupled models (Fig. 2) produce more realistic outcomes.
+Coupled models (Fig. 1) produce more realistic outcomes.
+However, AI-powered weather and climate models are set to change the future of forecasting.

 • For example: current models of sea level rise specifically exclude rapid and widespread melting being observed in Antarctica and Greenland.
-This is like calculating 1+0.1+?=1.1, where ? is missing data and 1.1m is the maximum estimate of sea level rise by 2100.
-This highlights the limits of models: they are constrained by the quantity and quality of data, and are often misinterpreted to be fixed predictions rather than conditional projections, particularly by politicians, planners, and the media.
+This is like calculating 1+?=1, where ? is the missing data.
+This is particularly true of sea level rise estimates.
+This highlights the limits of models: they are constrained by the quantity and quality of data, and are often misinterpreted, particularly by politicians, planners, and the media, to be fixed predictions rather than conditional projections.

 Video 1: How 2023 Broke Our Climate Models: Neil deGrasse Tyson & Gavin Schmidt (2024)